delapuente/gitincouples/bob.md

 renamed:    kata.js -> rover.js
 ```

-Don't worry, this is becasue most of the code in `kata.js` has ended inside `rover.js` so git thinks
+Don't worry, this is becasue most of the code in `kata.js` has ended inside `rover.js` so Git thinks
 you're rewritting the file and renaming it.

-Now all your code is ready to be commited, do it:
+Now all your code is ready to be commited.
+Do it:

 ```bash
 $ git commit -m'Source is now split in three files'